 To serve, heat 6 ounces milk (preferred!) or you can use hot water.

 Pour the milk into your favorite mug.
-Drop in the hot chocolate bomb and watch it burst open, then stir.
+Drop in the hot cocoa bomb and watch it burst open, then stir.

 Or you can simply place it in the bottom of a mug and pour the hot milk over it and stir.